 Martha Clokie from University of Leicester, United Kingdom – Challenges and Opportunities for Bacteriophage Therapy

-Domenico Frezza from University of Roma Tor Vergata, Italy – Phage Therapy: Vision and Gaps
+Domenico Frezza from University of Roma Tor Vergata, Italy – Phage Therapy: Vision, Gaps and Evolution

-Mzia Kutateladze from Eliava Institute of Bacteriophage, Georgia – Phage Therapy: History in the Soviet Unions and Potential Treatment of Human Infections
+Mzia Kutateladze from Eliava Institute of Bacteriophage, Georgia – Bacteriophage Therapy: From Soviet Clinical Experience to Current Activities at the Eliava Institute

 William Summers from Yale University, USA – Historical Reflections of the Trials and Tribulations of Phage Therapy: 1930-1950